MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/what-is-phone-system-in-office-365/create-a-phone-system-call-queue.md

   - Tous les modèles de téléphone IP pris en charge par Skype Entreprise Online.
 Consultez [Obtention de numéros de téléphone pour Skype Entreprise Online](getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md).

-  - Skype Mac pour Client d’entreprise (version 16.8.196 ou version ultérieure)
+  - Mac Skype for Business Client (version 16.8.196 and later)

-  - Android Skype pour Client d’entreprise (version 6.16.0.9 ou version ultérieure)
+  - Android Skype for Business Client (version 6.16.0.9 and later)

-  - iPhone Skype pour Client d’entreprise (version 6.16.0 ou version ultérieure)
+  - iPhone Skype for Business Client (version 6.16.0 and later)

-  - iPad Skype pour Client d’entreprise (version 6.16.0 ou version ultérieure)
+  - iPad Skype for Business Client (version 6.16.0 and later)

 ## <a name="step-2---getting-or-transferring-toll-or-toll-free-service-phone-numbers"></a>Étape 2 : obtention ou transfert de numéros de service gratuits ou payants

 Before you can create and set up your call queues, you will need to get or transfer your existing toll or toll-free service numbers.
-Après avoir obtenu le numéro payant ou les numéros de téléphone de service gratuit, ils seront afficheront dans **Skype pour le centre d’administration de Business** > **vocale** > **les numéros de téléphone**et la volonté de **type nombre** répertorié comme **Service - numéro gratuit **.
-Pour obtenir vos numéros de service, voir [numéros de téléphone de service de mise en route pour Skype pour les entreprises et les équipes de Microsoft](getting-service-phone-numbers.md) ou si vous souhaitez de transfert et le numéro de service existant, consultez le [transfert vers Office 365, les numéros de téléphone](../what-are-calling-plans-in-office-365/transfer-phone-numbers-to-office-365.md).
+After you get the toll or toll-free service phone numbers, they will show up in **Skype for Business admin center** > **Voice** > **Phone numbers**, and the **Number type** listed will be listed as **Service - Toll-Free**.
+To get your service numbers, see [Getting service phone numbers for Skype for Business and Microsoft Teams](getting-service-phone-numbers.md) or if you want to transfer and existing service number, see [Transfer phone numbers to Office 365](../what-are-calling-plans-in-office-365/transfer-phone-numbers-to-office-365.md).

 > [!NOTE]
-> Si vous résidez hors des États-Unis, vous ne pouvez pas utiliser le Skype pour Business admin center pour obtenir les numéros de service.
-Aller à [Gérer les numéros de téléphone pour votre organisation](../what-are-calling-plans-in-office-365/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md) à la place pour voir comment le faire à partir de l’extérieur des États-Unis.
+> If you are outside the United States, you can't use the Skype for Business admin center to get service numbers.
+Go to [Manage phone numbers for your organization](../what-are-calling-plans-in-office-365/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md) instead to see how to do it from the outside of the United States.

 ## <a name="step-3---create-a-new-call-queue"></a>Étape 3 : création d'une file d'attente d'appels